 In our foster parent training, we learned that studies have found that children do better when they live and are raised by their biological parents, if that environment is physically and emotionally safe.
 No matter what – it doesn’t matter what kind of parenting style the parents have – being raised by biological parents who are at least semi-functional is a huge indicator of success in life.
 Of course that is not always possible, and children can do just fine in foster and adoptive families – but being raised in the biological family when it is a safe environment is always better for the child, emotionally, mentally, and physically.

+Not to mention that the natural way a human being is brought to this earth is through the most sacred intimate act that can occur between a man and a woman – and then comes a child.
+This would point to the truth that family is central to this whole world – and that a family is a husband and wife, and their children.
+The parent’s duty is to raise those children so that they will have families of their own some day and then the cycle continues in God’s eternal family.
 “To be a strong and vital organization, the Church needs righteous families.”
 Just as society doesn’t function without families, neither would the Church, since the family is the basic unit of the Church.
 The Church exists to strengthen families, and strong families help create strong families.
 The church has many “ordinances, teaching, programs, and activities that are home centered and Church supported.”
 Think about that for a minute – the ordinances of the gospel (baptism, the sacrament, and temple ordinances) are home centered and Church supported.
 But that only makes sense – the ordinances of baptism and the sacrament and the temple endowment are all preparatory to receiving the crowing ordinance of celestial marriage, which is what is ultimately necessary for exaltation.
 And what is celestial marriage?
 It is the beginning of a family, which will never end as far as the partners in that marriage fulfill their temple covenants.

 Sometimes as members of the Church, it is easy to think about “outsourcing” our children’s gospel education to Church leaders, primary teachers, and seminary.
 However, “Priesthood and auxiliary leaders and teachers seek to assist parents, not to supersede or replace them.”
 We send our children to Primary to reinforce the gospel instruction they receive at home, not the other way around.
-It is our duty as parents to instruct our children about the gospel in the home, at every moment of every day, and in every conversation with them so that when they go to Church, it is comfortable and familiar, because they learned it at home first.
+It is our duty as parents to instruct our children about the gospel in the home, at every moment of every day, and in every conversation with themso that when they go to Church, it is comfortable and familiar, because they learned it at home first.

 Strengthening the Home